wflin-linux/learngit/readme.txt

 wo shi ni da ye ni yong yuan de 大爷

 creating a new branch is quck
+creating a new branch is quick & simple.